GENERAL EDUCATION COURSES

 General education should allow a student to gain a more integrated view of knowledge, a more realistic view of life and a more defined sense of community and social responsibility.
 Because of the belief that knowledge leads to actions, students should be actively engaged in learning.
 This holistic point of view provides the student a foundation of lifelong learning in a global and dynamic world.

 BIOC 201 Biochemistry of Nutrition (3):

 Biochemistry covers the structure and function of the four major polymers produced by living organisms.
-The four major polymers include nucleic acids, proteins, carbohydrates, and lipids.
 This course focuses on application of Biochemistry through the principles of nutrition and wellbeing.
 It will help you understand the underlying biochemistry of food and bodily chemistry and will teach you to gain an introductory understanding of the chemicals and reactions that sustain life.

 PATH 201 Integrated Pathophysiology and Pharmacology (4) (includes lab)

 This course focuses on the pathophysiologic and pharmacologic bases for alterations in health across the lifespan.
 Theories of disease causation will be explored with specific understanding of drug mechanism of actions, expected effects, side effects, adverse effects, contraindications, drug interactions, and professional nursing responsibilities in drug administration.
 Drug-related metabolism, expected cellular responses for special populations and groups will also be explored.
 Acquired, immune, infectious, carcinogenic, genetic, and biochemical alterations in health in selected body systems will be presented with an emphasis on etiology, cellular and systemic pathophysiologic responses and clinical manifestations.

 HLTH 201 Advanced Health Assessment (4) (includes lab)